 Cassville is a tiny borough located in the state of Pennsylvania.
-With a population of 135 people and just one neighborhood, Cassville is the 1116th largest community in Pennsylvania.
-Much of the housing stock in Cassville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 134 people and just one neighborhood, Cassville is the 1116th largest community in Pennsylvania.
+Cassville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-When you are in Cassville, you'll notice that it is more blue-collar than most other communities in America.
-53.13% of Cassville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Cassville is generally considered to be a blue-collar town.
+53.13% of the Cassville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cassville is a borough of transportation and shipping workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Cassville who work in healthcare (26.56%), law enforcement and fire fighting (7.81%), and office and administrative support (3.13%).

-Overall, Cassville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Cassville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet borough because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cassville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cassville has few renters and college students.
 But the biggest reason it is quieter in Cassville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cassville may be for you.